mkudija/mkudija.github.io/reading/notes/2018-09-21-Commercial Real Estate Investing.md

   - less management overhead than residential

 # Chapter 4 - The Downsides of Commercial Real Estate
+He identifies these common objectives to commercial real estate (and argues against them in ch 6+):
 - Difficult to acquire tenants
   - residential: can always get a tenant if you drop the rent
   - commercial properties are specific to certain types of tenants